-Cognitive Behavioural Therapy: is a form of psychotherapy (talk therapy), designed to help treat various mental disorders.
-It focuses on changing the persons' thoughts and behaviours to help reverse the person's symptoms and help increase the person's functioning.
+Cognitive Behavioral Therapy: is a form of psychotherapy (talk therapy), designed to help treat various mental disorders.
+It focuses on changing the person's thoughts and behaviors to help reverse the person's symptoms and help increase the person's functioning.

 Cognitive Symptoms: are disruptions in normal thoughts.
 Some medical disorders can interfere with cognition.
-For example: negative thoughts in depression ("I am a useless person") or delusions (see below) in psychosis ("The FBI is plotting against me") or difficulties in planning or problem solving, etc.
+For example: negative thoughts in Depression ("I am a useless person") or delusions (see below) in psychosis ("The FBI is plotting against me") or difficulties in planning or problem solving, etc.

-Community treatment: this means providing various kinds of treatments and services in the community instead of in the hospital.
+Community treatment: providing various kinds of treatments and services in the community instead of in the hospital.
 For example: in the doctor's office, in a health clinic or health center, in a school, etc.